kursad-k/ezlattice/README.md

 ![EZ Lattice Free in action](sample.png)

-A Blender addon for quickly creating a lattice around selected vertices for fast and easy shape editing.
+A Blender addon for quickly creating a lattice around selected object for fast and easy shape editing.

 ## Description